tomaszm-web/capstone-2020/README.md

 - [Flask-CORS](https://flask-cors.readthedocs.io/en/latest/#) is the extension we'll use to handle cross origin requests from our frontend server.

+- [Auth0](https://auth0.com/) is the service we'll be using for proper authentication and authorization.

 ## Running the server

 To run the server, execute: